lerna-lite/lerna-lite/README.md

 ### Usage

-Add custom NPM Scripts or simply run the commands in a shell with Lerna-Lite CLI, below are a few very simple demo scripts.
+Add custom NPM Scripts or simply run the commands in a shell with Lerna-Lite CLI, you can see below very basic lerna scripts samples.

 ```js
 // package.json / npm scripts